-2.25.
-"Mixed applications tyre" means a tyre designed to be fitted to either driven and non-driven axles of implements, agricultural machinery or trailers;
+2.28.
+"Mixed applications tyre" means a tyre designed to be fitted to either driven and non-driven axles of interchangeable towed equipments, agricultural machinery or trailers;

-2.26.
+2.29.
 "Service description" means the association of a load capacity index with a speed category symbol;

-2.26.1.
-In case of implement tyres the service description is supplemented with the relevant symbol for the type of application concerned (traction or trailer) as defined in paragraphs 2.23. and 2.24.
+2.29.1.
+In case of implement tyres the service description is supplemented with the relevant symbol for the type of application concerned (traction or trailer) as defined in paragraphs 2.26. and 2.27.